asnowc/hono-decorator/README.md

 Since Stage 3 decorators do not include parameter decorators, this only considers using decorators for route definition, not dependency injection.

-`@asla/hono-decorator` requires the ECMA decorator syntax and the ECMA decorator metadata syntax.
+`@asla/hono-decorator` **is currently experimental**.
+It requires the ECMA Decorator syntax and the ECMA Decorator Metadata syntax.
 If you want to try it out, you need TypeScript 5.2 or above.
 You should also remove the `"experimentalDecorators": true` configuration from your `tsconfig.json` or set it to `false`.
 For more information, refer to [TypeScript ECMA decorators](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) and [TypeScript ECMA decorator metadata](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#decorator-metadata).

 ## Usage